OleksandrAAA/electrumx-dev/docs/environment.rst

 Here are some examples of valid services::

-  tcp://host.domain.tld:50001           # Hostname, lowercase protocol, port
+  tcp://host.domain.tld:57301           # Hostname, lowercase protocol, port
-  SSL://23.45.67.78:50002               # An IPv4 address, upper-case protocol, port
+  SSL://23.45.67.78:57302               # An IPv4 address, upper-case protocol, port
-  rpC://localhost                       # Host as a string, mixed-case protocol, default port ws://[1234:5678:abcd::5601]:8000      # Host as an IPv6 address wss://h3ubaasdlkheryasd.onion:50001   # Host as a Tor ".onion" address rpc://:8000                           # Default host, port given host.domain.tld:5151                  # Default protocol, hostname, port rpc://                                # RPC protocol, default host and port
+  rpC://localhost                       # Host as a string, mixed-case protocol, default port ws://[1234:5678:abcd::5601]:7324      # Host as an IPv6 address wss://h3ubaasdlkheryasd.onion:57301   # Host as a Tor ".onion" address rpc://:7324                           # Default host, port given host.domain.tld:5151                  # Default protocol, hostname, port rpc://                                # RPC protocol, default host and port

 .. note:: ElectrumX will not serve any incoming connections until it has fully caught up
-          with your bitcoin daemon.
+          with your chesscoin daemon.
 The only exception is local **RPC** connections, which are served at any time after the server has initialized.

 .. envvar:: SERVICES